 In the scene, the cakes and tea are not good enough.
 Gatsby scrutinizes them, wishing Daisy had instead walked through the door at one of his lavish parties, but accepts the cakes reluctantly.
 They represent unmet expectations and missed marks that continue throughout the book.
 A lemon cake is perfectly delightful until compared to an outlandish buffet.

 This recipe for lemon cupcakes is also a sour and sweet delight–just bittersweet enough to enjoy while mourning the failure of Gatsby and Daisy’s relationship.
-The cakes are fluffy and delicious with just a hint of lemon and the glaze is sweet with a tang that makes you crave more.
+The cupcakes are fluffy and delicious with just a hint of lemon and the glaze is sweet with a tang that makes you crave more.

 These beauties were made using a cupcake pan, but you could easily use miniature bundt pans if desired.
 Just increase the cooking time a minute or two and test them with a toothpick for doneness.
 The cake mix will yield around 18 cupcakes and the glaze will cover somewhere around a dozen cupcakes.
 It just depends on how generous you are!
 If you use it all, just whip up some more!

 If your book club is looking for food ideas for The Great Gatsby, look no further!